dheera/python-termgraphics/README.md

 # termgraphics.py

 A library to draw graphics in a terminal using Unicode braille art.
+Requires numpy.

 Sample usage: